 With summer now in full swing, I've made sure you have enough to eat with my round-up of summer salads for the season, but I didn't want to leave you hanging without anything to drink, so let's talk summer wines.

-Summer of course is warmer so the big tannic red wines aren't always your first choice, though I'm still happy to open a chunky Cab when the grill is revved up and the steaks are sizzling.
+Summer of course is warmer so the big tannic red wines aren't always your first choice, though I'm still happy to open a chunky Cab or smoky Pinot (check out my under $25 Pinot selections here) when the grill is revved up and the steaks are sizzling.
 On the whole though, summer leans toward lighter, fresher varietals, often whites and my favorite, Rosé.

 Once again, some loyal friends joined me in the tough job of tasting and rating top wines like we did in the first Tasting Page Taste Test where we explored 10 great Pinot Noirs under $25.

 The rules were the same with everyone bringing a great wine under $25.
-We also made sure there was too much food again with great plates ranging from every cheese ever made, served on everything from a chip, crostini, heated, marinated and just oozing nicely on a plate.
+We also made sure there was too much food with great plates ranging from every cheese ever made, served on everything from a chip, crostini, heated, marinated and just oozing nicely on a plate.
+Luckily there are now great vegan cheese options too if you are avoiding dairy and animal products like my smoky cashew chipotle spread.

 I also received a nice helping hand from Repurpose tableware for the wine tasting event.
 I don't like using real plates for parties and hate the waste of plastic stuff hitting the landfills for decades.
 Repurpose's products come from plants.
 They're BPA free, 100% compostable and chlorine free.
 And to top it off, they have really durable products.
 You're not holding a leaf for your cheese to ooze through.
 It's hardy and good for the environment.
 Win win.